-Our lead product candidate, ALX148, is at an early stage of clinical development and not all adverse effects can be predicted or anticipated.
-Unforeseen side effects from ALX148 or any of our future product candidates may arise at any time during clinical development or, if approved by regulatory authorities, after the approved drug product has been marketed.
-Any undesirable or unacceptable side effects of ALX148 or our future product candidates could interrupt, delay or halt clinical trials, and result in delay of, or failure to obtain, marketing approval from the FDA or comparable international regulatory authorities with restrictive label warnings or for limited patient populations.
+Our lead product candidate, evorpacept, is at an early stage of clinical development and not all adverse effects can be predicted or anticipated.
+Unforeseen side effects from evorpacept or any of our future product candidates may arise at any time during clinical development or, if approved by regulatory authorities, after the approved drug product has been marketed.
+Any undesirable or unacceptable side effects of evorpacept or our future product candidates could interrupt, delay or halt clinical trials, and result in delay of, or failure to obtain, marketing approval from the FDA or comparable international regulatory authorities, or result in marketing approval from the FDA or comparable international regulatory authorities with restrictive label warnings or for limited patient populations.
 Ultimately, such side effects could result in product liability claims.
 No regulatory agency has made any determination that any of our product candidates or discovery programs is safe or effective for use by the general public for any indication.